jupyterlite/jupyterlite/docs/migration.md

 `BroadcastChannel` directly through the `@jupyterlite/application-extension:service-worker-manager` plugin.

+The `BroadcastChannel` now also handles stdin requests, in addition to drive requests.

 As a consequence:

 - `IBroadcastChannelWrapper` has been removed from the `@jupyterlite/server` package.
 - The `@jupyterlite/server-extension:emscripten-filesystem` plugin has been removed from the `@jupyterlite/server-extension` package.
+- The `BroadcastChannel` id was renamed from `'/api/drive.v1'` to `'/sw-api.v1'`.

 `IBroadcastChannelWrapper` and the `@jupyterlite/server-extension:emscripten-filesystem` plugin were primarily used to provide a convenience wrapper around the